-- Work in a small group to take it in turns to select a stone to tell a collaborative imaginary tale.
+- Work in a small group to take turns selecting a stone to tell a collaborative imaginary tale.

 - Working in a small group, place all of the stones face down.
-Take it in turns to turn over a stone to continue a crazy and funny story.
+Take turns turning over a stone to continue a funny story.

 One Word Story Active Game

-One Word Story is an active game that can be used at any time and encourage creative storytelling and teamwork.
+One Word Story is an active game that can be used at any time and encourages creative storytelling and teamwork.